d2207197/confect/README.rst

 >>> from confect import Conf
 >>> conf = Conf()

-Configuration properties should be declared with a default value and group name before using it.
-Default value can be any type as long as it can be deepcopy.
-Group name shuold be a valid attribute name.
+Configuration properties should be declared before using it.
+Use ``Conf.add_group(group_name)`` context manager to declare a configuration group and all properties under it.
+It's nessasery to provide a default value for each properties.
+Default value can be any type as long as the value can be deepcopy.
+Group names shuold be valid attribute names.

 Put your configuration group declaration code in the module which you need those properties.
-And make sure that the declaration is before all lines that access these properties.
+And make sure that the declaration is before all the lines that access these properties.
 Normally, the group name is your class name, module name or subpackage name.

 >>> from your_package import conf
 >>> with conf.add_group('yummy') as yummy: